GraemeMalcolm/dp-203-interim/Instructions/Labs/LAB_01_compute_and_storage_options.md

     > **Note**: Be sure to remember this password!

-8. Wait for the script to complete - this typically takes around 20 minutes, but in some cases may take longer.
+8. Wait for the script to complete - this typically takes around 15 minutes, but in some cases may take longer.
 While you are waiting, review the [What is Azure Synapse Analytics?](https://docs.microsoft.com/azure/synapse-analytics/overview-what-is) article in the Azure Synapse Analytics documentation.
+9. When the script has finished, close the cloud shell pane.

-## Explore Synapse Studio
+### Explore Synapse Studio

 *Synapse Studio* is a web-based portal in which you can manage and work with the resources in your Azure Synapse Analytics workspace.

-1. When the setup script has finished running, in the Azure portal, go to the **dp000-*xxxxxxx*** resource group that it created, and notice that this resource group contains your Synapse workspace, a Storage account for your data lake, an Apache Spark pool, a Data Explorer pool, and a Dedicated SQL pool.
+1. In the Azure portal, go to the **dp203-*xxxxxxx*** resource group that was create by the script, and notice that this resource group contains your Synapse workspace, a Storage account for your data lake, an Apache Spark pool, and a Dedicated SQL pool.
 2. Select your Synapse workspace, and in its **Overview** page, in the **Open Synapse Studio** card, select **Open** to open Synapse Studio in a new browser tab.
 Synapse Studio is a web-based interface that you can use to work with your Synapse Analytics workspace.
 3. On the left side of Synapse Studio, use the **&rsaquo;&rsaquo;** icon to expand the menu - this reveals the different pages within Synapse Studio that you'll use to manage resources and perform data analytics tasks, as shown here: